tonnsaai/Data-Science-Bootcamp9/README.md

 # Data Science Bootcamp Batch 9
-I'm learning data science bootcamp.
+I'm currently learning data science bootcamp.
 There are 10 sprints in the program.

 ## First Half of the program